jvivian/gene-outlier-detection/README.md

         1. `conda install theano`
         1. `apt-get update && apt-get install -y libhdf5-serial-dev build-essential gcc`

 You _may_ need to modify your `~/.theanorc` to support larger bracket depth for this model.
+This is likely not necessary anymore with the new model improvements.
 ```
 [gcc]
 cxxflags = -fbracket-depth=1024